 The Employer shall provide Advanced Cardiac Life Support (ACLS) and Pediatric Advanced Life Support (PALS) a minimum of once per quarter and HealthCare Provider CPR classes every other month.
 Such courses shall be offered free of charge to bargaining unit members.
+In the event the employer is unable to provide a quarterly refresher course, impacted employees whose certifications are in danger of expiring shall be reimbursed the cost of an external refresher course.

-In addition, the employer shall offer an approved and/or accredited EMT and Paramedic refresher course a minimum of once per quarter.
+In addition, the employer shall offer an approved and/or accredited EMT and Paramedic refresher course at a minimum of once per quarter.